antoinejaussoin/rust-qif-parser/README.md

 - Make the code more Rusty (using match instead of if-statements)
 - Support for all the QIF fields as defined in the Wikipedia entry
 - More tests
-- Return &str instead of String on the returned object (except for the date)
+- Return &str instead of String on the returned object (except for the date).
+This should improve performance dramatically.
+- Adding benchmark

 ### Version 0.0.6